Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 There are no restrictions regarding photography except that public liability insurance is required.
 However, they request a conversation between the duty manager at the venue and the photographer before any work commencing.

-As far as photographing the ceremony is concerned, I’ve always found the registrars at Westminster to be very easy going with no wedding photography restrictions either.
+As far as photographing the Ceremony is concerned, I’ve always found the registrars at Westminster to be very easygoing, with no wedding photography restrictions.

-They even allow photography of the signing of the register which many do not allow.
+They even allow photography of the signing of the schedule, which many still do not allow.

 The Bride and Groom kiss for the first time as a married couple: The beautiful background makes the moment somehow even more special.